 I came to Knox thinking I would study neuroscience and eventually attend medical school.
 I always thought I would keep music as a recreational activity, and maybe minor in it.
-However, when I started taking music theory classes, I fell in love with the academic, rather than strictly performance, which is an aspect of music that, until that point, I had never considered.
-I am so glad that I took those first few music classes and gave myself the freedom to change my mind, as now I can't imagine myself being as happy with any other field.
+However, when I started taking music theory classes, I fell in love with the academic, rather than strictly performance, which is an aspect of music that I had never considered.

 How has your Knox experience made an impact on your career?

-I am still working on figuring out my career, but I will say that I am glad I had the chance to double major in philosophy, as that academic discipline teaches you how to think about difficult concepts in multiple ways to find the best answer or explanation.
-In music theory, I am often finding multiple musical analyses that may fit a particular passage, and need to look at the context of the piece as a whole in order to find the best explanation for what is "going on" at that particular point in the music.
-Studying philosophy really sharpened my skills in this sort of analysis, and the critical thinking skills I gained from this study can easily be applied to my chosen graduate school discipline.
-I am also grateful to have been able to work with Professor Brandon Polite in the philosophy department, as he has a keen interest in music as well, and he helped me understand how I could use my studies in philosophy to enhance my musical understanding.
+I'm glad I had the chance to double major in philosophy, as that academic discipline teaches you how to think about difficult concepts in multiple ways to find the best explanation.
+Studying philosophy really sharpened my skills in music analysis, and the critical thinking skills I gained from this study can easily be applied to my chosen graduate school discipline.
+I'm grateful to have been able to work with Professor Brandon Polite, as he has a keen interest in music as well, and he helped me understand how I could use my studies in philosophy to enhance my musical understanding.